carlssonanton87/milestone-project-2/README.md

 ## Testing

 ### Manual Testing Principles
+I opted for manual testing in this phase because it let me exercise and validate each interactive flow—adding/removing ingredients, toggling favorites, opening/closing the modal—directly in the browser.
+Manual checks helped catch UI quirks, accessibility focus issues, and asynchronous timing edge‑cases more quickly than setting up an automated suite.
+Once the core functionality is solid, I plan to introduce automated unit and integration tests to guard against regressions.

+- **Testing Process:** I manually exercised every user flow in Chrome, Firefox and Safari (desktop + mobile emulation), validated HTML/CSS with the W3C validators, checked for console errors in DevTools, and tested keyboard navigation/aria‑label announcements to ensure accessibility.

 - **Manual Flows**
   Verifying interactive behaviors (adding/removing ingredients, favorites, modal open/close) by hand.
 - **Edge Cases**